Emory Transfer Acceptance Rate and Requirements — 2025

 Below we present the most current available Emory transfer acceptance rate as well as historical data.

-In the fall of 2021, there were 1,633 transfer applicants and 551 individuals were accepted.
-This means that the Emory transfer acceptance rate is 33.7%.
+For entry in the fall of 2023, 2,334 students applied for transfer admission and 392 were successful.
+This means that the Emory transfer acceptance rate is 16.7%.
 Broken down by gender, the acceptance rates are as follows:

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Some colleges have wild fluctuations in transfer acceptance rate from year to year.
-As you can see, Emory usually galls between 23% and 34%.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Some colleges have wild fluctuations in transfer acceptance rates from year to year.
+As you can see, Emory’s acceptance rate has swung between a low of 17% to a high of nearly 34% in recent years.

 Historical transfer rates are as follows: